Schmo1/Password-Generator/README.md

 - You can choose the length of the password.
 - You can choose a password with lower case letters, upper case letters, numbers, special letters (:;#+-_/) or spaces.
+- With one click you can add the generated password to clipboard.

 ## Screenshots